Here's some "tongue in cheek" Grammar Advice and Dangling Modifiers

 ____ avoid contractions and abbreviations?

-____ avoid using action verbs as inanimate objects: (“This article tells us little.”)?
+____ avoid anthropomorphism: (“This article tells us little.”)?
+The article cannot tell anything.

 ____ use italics for complete works and quotation marks for parts of works or short works?